A (Long) Biography of Case...

 As I was growing up in my small-ish rural town, my rebellious and extremely inquisitive mind was constantly put to the test, because that town is, well...one of my former students put it best: “a nice place to be from”.
 Although I learned a lot being raised there – indeed, many of my observing skills were learned there and it is a GREAT place to do Geography and somewhere to which I return every now and then – it was nevertheless a bit, umm...confining for me.
 When I was growing up there, it was a rather small town of around 3000 people, but has seen somewhat steady growth since then.

-Before moving to the thriving metropolis of the small-ish town, we lived, literally, in the middle of nowhere, and to while away the day when I was a toddler, I went for countless “Nature Walks” with my mom during those early formative years.
+Before moving to the thriving metropolis of the small-ish town, we lived, literally, in the middle of nowhere, and to while away the day when I was a toddler, I went for countless Nature Walks with my mom during those early formative years.
 I even began my formal schooling in a one room schoolhouse (think Little House on the Prairie).
-Several years later, when I was 14-going-on-15-years old, I had an interesting, life-altering experience: I got lost in the Chihuahua Desert in Mexico.
+Several years later, when I was 14-going-on-15-years old, I had an interesting life experience: I got lost in the Chihuahua Desert in Mexico.
 By myself.
 So, the discipline of Geography was a great fit for me (but not just because I went on lots of Nature Walks or got lost...though those are two of my favorite things to still do!)

-Those inclinations probably stem from my parents' belief that whenever we could, we should get out and see the world.
-So we traveled quite a bit, though only in the United States, since we didn’t have much money (but my dad had visited Europe, Morocco, Japan, and the Azores when he served in the Air Force during the Korean War!)
-And we spent a LOT of time camping, hiking/backpacking, hunting, and road tripping, so a love of the outdoors was...natural.
-Seeing first-hand and learning about our World’s many different places, peoples, and landscapes was always one of my favorite things to do (and still is!), even if it was mainly through books at the time.
+Such inclinations probably stem from my parents' belief that whenever we could, we should get out and see the world.
+So we traveled quite a bit, though only in the United States, since we didn’t have much money (but my dad had visited England, Morocco, Japan, and the Azores when he served in the Air Force during the Korean War!)
+And we spent a LOT of time camping, hiking/backpacking, hunting, and road tripping, making a love of the outdoors...natural for me.
+Seeing first-hand and learning about our World’s many different places, peoples, and landscapes was always one of my favorite things to do when I was a kid, even if it was mainly through books at the time.
 Although, when I think back to all the places that fascinated me in those books, I’ve pretty much visited every one of them, and discovered others that weren’t in the books.
 Remarkable.

 After leaving high school, I spent an average-GPA quarter at Snow Junior College, a couple of below-average-GPA quarters at Salt Lake Community College, and then, somehow, got accepted to Weber State University.
-When I arrived at Weber (pronounced “WEE-bur”), I still had no idea what I wanted to study – I was just happy to be in college.
+When I arrived at Weber (pronounced WEE-bur), I still had no idea what I wanted to study – I was just happy to be in college.
 Before I decided to major in Geography though, I majored in a lot of other areas: Musical Theatre, Geology, Spanish, Recreation, and Botany, for example.
-I also studied other fields like modern dance, vocal performance, regional studies, and history.
+I also studied other fields like modern dance, vocal performance, literature, and history.

 So how did I decide to major in Geography?
 Well, during my early years at Weber, I had to fulfill a physical science requirement for General Education, and thought, “Geography looks easy...I mean, it was a piece of cake in high school, and I know all of my states and capitals.”
-So I signed up for a Physical Geography class.
+So I signed up for a physical geography class.
 Was I surprised!
 It was VERY different from my high school Geography class.
 After the first week, I was hooked.
-I remember thinking, “Here’s a subject where I can study relevant things like clouds, weather, mountains, earthquakes, plants...”, which really hit my soul, especially since I backpacked and spent so much time in Nature.
+I remember thinking, “Here’s a subject where I can study relevant-to-me things like clouds, weather, mountains, earthquakes, plants...”, which really hit my soul, especially since I backpacked and spent so much time in Nature.
 It was like a door had been opened in my brain, and things I had always observed and wondered about started to make sense.

-The next term, I signed up for a World Regional Geography course and was even more surprised to learn that the discipline would allow me to study cultures, languages, philosophy, religion, economics...and lots more.
+The next term, I signed up for a world regional geography course and was even more surprised to learn that the discipline would allow me to study cultures, languages, philosophy, religion, economics...and lots more.
 But choosing a major is not something to take lightly.
-So although I kept taking Geography classes here and there, it took me another couple of years before I “officially” declared Geography as my major.
+So although I kept taking geography classes here and there, it took me another couple of years before I officially declared geography as my major.
 But it has been one of the best choices in my life...

 Still, when I told people I was majoring in Geography, they reacted the same as they had when I told them I was majoring in Musical Theatre.
 That same old, “huh...so what are you going to do with that?
 Teach?”
 I found out years later that most people who knew me thought I was just going to mooch my way around the world anyhow...Which I actually did for a bit and it was, umm...well...not as exciting or glamorous as I thought it would be.